INTRODUCTION

 Not everyone passes from the first phase [minimum] to the second phase [medium].
 A very small percentage of a population do not develop school readiness and therefore remain within the first phase [minimum].

-Only children with documented severe or profound mental retardation do not develop school readiness.
+Only children with documented severe or profound mental retardation remain within the first phase [minimum].

 Age of majority